dersia/AppStoreConnect/README.md

   appStoreConnect userInvitations [options] [command]

 Options:
+  -oj, --out-json
   -?, -h, --help     Show help and usage information

 Commands:
-  i, invite <email> <firstName> <lastName> <token>                invite a user ij, ijson, inviteFromJson <token> <json>                        invite a new user from userInvitation json if, ifile, inviteFromFile <token> <file>                        invite a new user from userInvitation json file g, get <userInvitationId> <token>                               get a user invitation by its id l, list <token>                                                 list all userInvitations c, cancel <userInvitationId> <token>                            cancel a userInvitation by its id apps, la, linkedApps, lla <userInvitationId> <token>            list all apps linked to a userInvitation by its id appIds, laid, linkedAppIds, llaid <userInvitationId> <token>    list all appIds linked to a userInvitation by its id
+  i, invite <email> <firstName> <lastName> <token>    invite a user ij, ijson, inviteFromJson <token> <json>            invite a new user from userInvitation json if, ifile, inviteFromFile <token> <file>            invite a new user from userInvitation json file g, get <userInvitationId> <token>                   get a user invitation by its id l, list <token>                                     list all userInvitations c, cancel <userInvitationId> <token>                cancel a userInvitation by its id apps, linkedApps <userInvitationId> <token>         list all apps linked to a userInvitation by its id appIds, linkedAppIds <userInvitationId> <token>     list all appIds linked to a userInvitation by its id
 ```

 ### BundleId